 Find out more: getting a mortgage after an IVA

 County court judgments (CCJs)

 A county court judgment, or CCJ, can be ordered against you if you owe somebody money and fail to pay it.
 A CCJ will stay on your record for six to seven years, and can be made for even minor sums.

-In most cases, even high street lenders may accept a CCJ on your record if it is over three years old and paid out or ‘fully satisfied’.
-On the other hand, a ‘partially satisfied’ CCJ – meaning a debt where only a portion is paid back - is likely to damage your chances.
+In most cases, even high-street lenders may accept a CCJ on your record if it is over three years old and paid out or ‘fully satisfied’.
+On the other hand, a ‘partially satisfied’ CCJ – meaning a debt where only a portion has been paid back – is likely to damage your chances.

 In dire circumstances, declaring yourself bankrupt may be your only option.
 Most high street lenders will refuse to lend to people with a bankruptcy on their record, even if it happened in the distant past.

 Specialist lenders may consider your application if the bankruptcy is discharged and occurred more than six years ago.
-Your chances are better if you can offer an explanation for what happened and show how your circumstances and financial management have changed for the better.
+Your chances will be higher if you can offer an explanation for what happened and show how your circumstances and financial management have improved since then.